What is Heatstroke? And How Can It Be

 1.2 Light, nutritious meals:

-Eat light meals, especially those rich in water content, like watermelon, cantaloupe,
+Eat light meals, especially those rich in water content, like:

 2. Avoid Direct Sunlight: